Science, Agriculture - Food

 M1 - Plant-Microorganism Interactions (PMI)

-Plants directly and indirectly form the basis of our food chain.
-In their environment, plants are constantly in association with the micro-organisms that make up their microbiota.
-Some of these micro-organisms (bacteria, fungi, viruses, etc.) cause serious damage to crops, while others improve their overall health (nutrition, development or resistance to disease).
-Understanding how plants react to, adapt to and eventually benefit from the presence of micro-organisms in their environment is therefore a key strategy for meeting the challenges of both food production and food and feed safety.
+Plants are directly and indirectly the basis of our food chain.
+In their environment, plants are constantly associated with microorganisms that make up their microbiota.
+Some of these microorganisms (bacteria, fungi, viruses, etc.) seriously damage crops, while others improve their overall health (nutrition, development, or disease resistance).
+Therefore, one strategy for meeting the challenges of both production and animal and human food safety is to understand how plants react, adapt, and potentially benefit from the presence of microorganisms in their environment.

 • Biostatistics with R